shariq1989/cookbook/content/recipe/pozole.md

 I make pozole for many of our holiday meals, and I often prepare this pozole recipe with hominy as the main ingredient since my sister is a vegetarian.
 Here are some adjustments you can make to this recipe to make it vegetarian and vegan-friendly.

-* Instead of Chicken Better than Bouillion, use [Vegetable Better than Bouillion](https://amzn.to/3dZTYx1)
+* Instead of Chicken Better than Bouillon, use [Vegetable Better than Bouillon](https://amzn.to/3dZTYx1)

 * In place of meat, double the hominy, using 2 - 29 oz cans instead.